The best deals from Amazon's Big Winter Sale

 Tuft & Needle Original Twin Adaptive Foam Mattress ($315, originally $350; amazon.com)

-Is it time to upgrade your toddler’s bed to a big kid bed?
-This highly-rated memory foam bed will make the transition easier, as will the price.
+Is it time to upgrade your toddler’s bed to a big-kid bed?
+This highly rated memory foam bed will make the transition easier, as will the price.

-Chamberlain myQ Smart Garage Door Opener ($26.98, originally $39.98; amazon.com)
+Chamberlain MyQ Smart Garage Door Opener ($26.98, originally $39.98; amazon.com)

 Control your garage door with your smartphone using this wireless smart garage door control.
-It allows you to share access with three people and check to make sure you actually closed the garage door when you’re out and about.
+It allows you to share access with three people and checks to make sure you actually closed the garage door when you’re out and about.

 First Alert Smoke Alarm and Carbon Monoxide Detector ($31.20, originally $54.99; amazon.com)

 Have you replaced your smoke alarm and carbon monoxide detector in the past decade?
-If not, now’s a great time to do so with this highly-rated alarm priced at 43% off.
+If not, now’s a great time to do so with this highly rated alarm priced at 43% off.

 Gourmet Basics by Mikasa Ferme 4-Tier Metal Basket ($67.99, originally $89.99; amazon.com)